 Student Assistance Counseling

-In an effort to support students and to develop strategies for helping students, the Deans, in conjunction with the Headmaster and the Counselor, monitor the academic and personal progress of individual students.
-The Student Support Team meets weekly to discuss student progress and communicates their recommendations with the individual students, parents, teachers and advisors.
+The Student Support Team meets weekly to discuss student progress and communicates their recommendations with individual students, parents, teachers and advisors.
 Each student at Altamont has a faculty advisor, a teacher who is a genuinely interested adult advocate and friend.
 These advisors ensure that lines of communication always remain open among students, faculty and parents.
-In addition, each class has two designated faculty sponsors who work with students to promote honor, relieve stress, keep grades in perspective, provide a forum for age-appropriate topics, and foster relationships within their class and with faculty.
+In addition, each grade has two designated faculty sponsors who work with students to promote honor, relieve stress, keep grades in perspective, provide a forum for age-appropriate topics, and foster relationships within their class and with faculty.

 Help Sessions for those students who seek extra help in their classes are held in each of the core subject areas each week on the afternoon preceding the test day for that subject.
 Members of the faculty encourage students to take advantage of the resources which are provided for them, and are available for help throughout the school day.